 Honours Classes

-At St Spyridon students are expected and supported to perform to their full potential.
+St Spyridon students are expected and supported to perform to their full potential.
 They are provided with explicit teaching and differentiated learning experiences to enable them to perform at their best.
 At the same time every student is expected to apply diligence and sustained effort to their studies, and to do their best to maximise their results.

-It is a well established fact that students with high intellectual potential are typically at risk of underperformance if they are not challenged to achieve.
+It is a well-established fact that students with high intellectual potential are typically at risk of underperformance if they are not challenged to achieve.
 In simple terms this means they need a competitive environment in which they are challenged to work at a more complex level; at a faster pace; at a greater intensity; and with potentially greater volume of work than is typically expected of their age-peers.

 Features of Honours Classes